briankoser/kodex/pages/writing.md

     - Use explanatory verbs and adverbs sparingly in dialog.
 "They do this, apparently, in the belief that the word *said* is always in need of support, or because they have been told to do it by experts in the art of bad writing."
     - Don't share opinion if not requested.
     - Use similes and metaphors sparingly.

+## Zen in the Art of Writing by Ray Bradbury
+- Write 1000-2000 words every day.
+Quantity precedes quality.
+- Write with zest.
+- Write about what you love or hate.
+Find a character and follow as fast as you can.
+- Editing will be work, so enjoy the first draft.
+- Make a list of evocative nouns for story prompts.
+- Feed your muse with everything.
+Poetry that makes your arm hair stand up.
+Essays about everything from every time.
+Writing about the senses.
+- Read authors who think like you and write the way you want to; read authors that don't.
+- You learn from bad as well as good.
+Good quality can be mysterious; it's easy to pinpoint what not to do from bad.
+- "The artist learns what to leave out."
+- Don't plot ahead.
+Let your characters do.

 # Other